gBonvenuto/up-to-date.nvim/README.md

 or simply don't use it.

-I'll make sure to show a warning every time
+I'll make sure to show a warning every time this plugin is about to do something that may break your config if something goes wrong.

 # up-to-date.nvim